kamranahmedse/developer-roadmap/src/roadmaps/vue/vue.md

 jsonUrl: "/jsons/roadmaps/vue.json"
 pdfUrl: "/pdfs/roadmaps/vue.pdf"
 order: 4
-featuredTitle: "Vue"
+briefTitle: "Vue"
-featuredDescription: "Step by step guide to become a Vue Developer in 2023"
+briefDescription: "Step by step guide to become a Vue Developer in 2023"
 title: "Vue Developer"
 description: "Everything that is there to learn about Vue and the ecosystem in 2023."
 isNew: false